-The water heater is probably the most underrated machine in your home.
+Your hot water heater is probably the most underestimated machine in your home.
 Really – without your water heater, you wouldn’t have any of the following:

 - Steamy showers

 Given the significance of the water heater, do you really know enough about it?
 We’re here to provide a few things to keep in mind when it comes to replacing, maintaining, and servicing your water heater.

 The typical lifespan of residential water heaters is between ten and twelve years.

 Natural gas and electric water heaters will usually last about a decade before you need to look into replacing the system.
 If you aren’t sure what age your water heater is, the date the equipment was manufactured will be reflected in the serial number which you can find on the identification tag on the water heater tank.

 Aging water heaters are nothing to ignore.
 A water heater that is 10 years or older is at more risk of springing a leak and causing water damage to your home.
 If your water heater is in your attic or above the bottom floor, the potential for catastrophic damage increases.
 Make sure you have your water heater maintenance every year to avoid any leaks from causing damage to your home.

 The most usual malfunction of residential water heaters that will entail replacement is a leaking tank.

 It is best to have your plumber install the water heater in a drain pan with piping that allows the pan to drain to the outside of your home and minimize the possibility of water damage.
 Every water heater should have a working and obtainable cut-off valve on the inlet water supply to the tank, and a ball-type valve on the gas supply.
 For electric water heaters, an electrical disconnect should be located nearby.